AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/comment-on-pdf-files.md

 # Comment on PDFs in Acrobat DC

-Learn how to use Acrobat DC to add clear, specific comments to a PDF file - and then share with others to collect additional comments on the same file, in real time.
+In this video tutorial, you'll learn how to add comments to a PDF file—-and then share the file with others to collect additional comments in real time.

 >[!VIDEO](https://video.tv.adobe.com/v/35492?hidetitle=true)